 If the bride or groom has been divorced, they must know the month and year of the last divorce.
 If there has been a divorce within the last 60 days, the state requires a copy of the divorce decree signed by the judge.

-Here are a few more requirement for marriage ceremonies in North Carolina:
+Here is a few more requirement for marriage ceremonies in North Carolina:

 - Marriage ceremonies can be either religious or civil.